MichMatrix/Hare-Race-project-/READme.md

     hare 2 jumped 31cm (total: 1002)
     hare 2 won!

-# Requirements
+## Requirements
 A computer or notebook/macbook with the use of a linux terminal using a linux virtual machine is required, AWS with linux system installed or in windows/mac system using linux command terminal WSL.

-# Installation
+## Installation

-In the windows store you can download WSL Ubuntu to use the terminal, download the program and access it through the terminal.For more information about the download click here <https://ubuntu.com/wsl>.
+In the windows store you can download WSL Ubuntu to use the terminal, download the program and access it through the terminal.For more information about the download click [here](https://ubuntu.com/wsl).

 A C compiler must also be installed.
-For more information click here <https://terminaldeinformacao.com/2015/10/08/como-instalar-e-configurar-o-gcc-no-windows-mingw/>.
+For more information click [here](https://terminaldeinformacao.com/2015/10/08/como-instalar-e-configurar-o-gcc-no-windows-mingw/).

-# Running the tests
+## Running the tests

 You should compile the program as follows: gcc rice.c -o rice -pthread

 It's runned the tests on defined parameters.

-# Development
+## Development

 It was developed using a virtual machine with a linux operating system, and the VS code program was installed in order to develop the code.

-# Author
+## Author

 Michel Adelino